 - Grill a bunch of smaller, sustainable fish.
 Yes, that'd be heads, tails, and all.
-Serve simply with flaky Maldon sea salt and lemon juice.
-Here's a step-by-step of how to do it the Spanish way.
+Serve it simply with flaky Maldon sea salt and lemon juice.
+Here's a step-by-step for how to do it the Spanish way.

 - Shape patties for burgers.
-Pulse a firm-fleshed, meaty fish (such as salmon or tuna) in a food processor, then season with salt and pepper.
-Pack ground fish into a mold, then grill until cooked through and serve between burger buns.
+Pulse a firm-fleshed, meaty fish (such as salmon or tuna) in a food processor, then season it with salt and pepper.
+Pack the ground fish into a mold, then grill it until it's cooked through and serve it between burger buns.

 - Grill the fish in a packet.
 This method will yield similar effects to the healthy French en papillote preparation, except you'll want to wrap the fish in foil rather than parchment packets to prevent burning.

 - Use a cedar plank.
 Cooking on a cedar plank will impart even more dimension to the flavor of grilled fish.
 Purchase inexpensive, aromatic cedar planks, presoak them to avoid smoking, then cook the fish over a closed grill for extra earthiness.